 TSTC is approved for training veterans and their eligible dependents under the provisions of various laws commonly called the G.I.
 Bill.
-A veteran with remaining entitlement may receive a monthly check, which varies in amount based on class load and the type of eligibility that the veteran has.
+Tuition and fees are paid by the student at registration.
 A spouse or child of a veteran may receive benefits under certain conditions.
 The DD form 214 and all official college, university and military transcripts may be required.
 Veterans who may be eligible for assistance under any of the Department of Veteran's Affairs programs should contact the TSTC Waco Veterans Certification Officer located in College Records.